allanzguan/StockWatch/README.md

 ---
 ### The following screenshots are various stage of the app
--Duplicate Detection
+- Duplicate Detection
--No Symbol
+- No Symbol
--Deleting a Stock
+- Deleting a Stock
--No Network Detection
+- No Network Detection
 <img src="https://github.com/allanzguan/StockWatch/blob/main/screenshot/Bdevice-2020-11-27-232856.png" height="500">

 ---